lazypomelo/plotlyjs/README.md

 };
 Plotly.newPlot('myDiv', data, layout, config);
 ```
-> which can be ported to R in the following way:
+> ...which can be ported to R in the following way:
 ``` r
 addGraph(list(x = c(1,2,3,4),
               y = c(10,15,13,17),